Estimating the Number of Infected Cases in COVID-19 Pandemic: Methods

 \subsection{Estimating the number of type I cases}

-The estimation of the number of type I cases is facilitated by a crucial observation.
-Though not included in the reported number while in the dormant period, such cases would eventually be reported when the symptoms become so severe that the individuals have to seek medical treatments.
-By that time, those previously missed cases at the {\it original} report date (which was a few days ago) would be counted towards infected cases at some later report dates (though one would not know at which particular report date).
-Such numbers should be included at the original report date but surface only several days later; for this reason we call them {\it delayed counts}.
-If there is a way to estimate such delayed counts or their total, then one can estimate the number of type I cases for the original report date. \\ \\ It will be instructive to consider a simple ideal case where all infected cases have a dormant period of 7 days.
-In this ideal case, the numbers $D_1, D_2, ..., D_6$ in Figure~\ref{figure:timeTrain} are exactly the number of cases who were at their 6\textsuperscript{th}, 5\textsuperscript{th}, ..., 1\textsuperscript{st} day of infection, respectively, when counted at the original report date.
-If we assume that the incubation period is 7 days, then these are all the number of type I cases missed at the original report date but reflected perfectly later in the number of newly reported cases during the 6 days {\it time window} following the original report date.
-So the total number of type I cases at the original report date can be calculated by their sum, $\hat{D}_{type1}=\sum_{i=1}^6 D_i$. \\ \\ The reality is, however, complicated.
-First, the length of the dormant period varies for individual cases.
-Also, during the post-report time window, {\it newly infected} cases may arise and be reported.
-Thus the number of newly reported cases at any particular day within this time window might be mixed, in the sense that it would include both cases that are infected both before (but were in dormant period) and after the report date.
-The former case will not pose a problem as anyway such cases would be counted towards $\hat{D}_{type1}$ though cases infected at the same day may now contribute to different $D_i$'s.
-The latter case is undesirable but could be corrected, to a certain extent, by the truncating effect when we only sum up the counts in the post-report time window up to a length of $T$ days.
-That is, those cases with a dormant period extending more than $T$ days post-report will be truncated and not included in $\hat{D}_{type1}$, with the total count of such truncated cases being `cancelled out' by the newly infected cases within the post-report time window of a properly chosen length $T$.
+The estimation of the number of type I cases is facilitated by the following crucial observation.
+Though not included in the reported number while in the dormant period, such cases would eventually be exposed when the symptoms become so severe that the individuals have to seek medical treatments.
+By that time, those previously missed cases at the given report date (which was a few days ago) would be counted towards infected cases at some later report dates (though one would not know at which particular report date).
+Such numbers should be included at the given report date but surface only several days later; for this reason we call them {\it delayed counts}.
+If there is a way to estimate such delayed counts or their total, then one can estimate the number of type I cases for the given report date. \\ \\ It will be instructive to consider a simple {\it ideal} case where all infected cases have an incubation period of 7 days and there is no delay in test taking and reporting.
+In this ideal case, the numbers $D_1, D_2, ..., D_6$ in Figure~\ref{figure:timeTrain} are exactly the number of cases who were at their 6\textsuperscript{th}, 5\textsuperscript{th}, ..., 1\textsuperscript{st} day of infection (i.e., the time between infection and the given report date), respectively, when counted at the given report date (i.e., ``Report date" in Figure~\ref{figure:timeTrain}).
+As the incubation period for all cases is 7 days, these are all the type I cases missed at the given report date but reflected perfectly later in the number of daily reported cases during the 6 days post-report {\it time window} (the window size is 1 day less than the incubation period).
+So the total number of type I cases at the given report date can be calculated by their sum, $\hat{D}_{type1}=\sum_{i=1}^6 D_i$. \\ \\ The reality is, however, complicated.
+First, the incubation period (also the time period to report) varies for individual cases.
+Also, during the post-report time window, {\it newly infected} cases may arise and be reported due to their short incubation periods.
+Thus the number of daily reported cases at any particular day within this time window might be mixed, in the sense that it would include cases that are infected both before (but were during their incubation period) and after the given report date.
+The former case will not pose a problem as anyway such cases would be counted towards $\hat{D}_{type1}$ though cases infected on the same day may now contribute to different $D_i$'s.
+The latter case is undesirable but could be corrected, to a certain extent, by the truncating effect when we only sum up the daily counts in the post-report time window up to $T$ days.
+That is, those cases with a dormant period extending more than $T$ days post-report will be truncated and not included in $\hat{D}_{type1}$, with the total count of such truncated cases being `cancelled out' by the newly infected cases within the time window of length $T$.
 This leads to an {\it estimate} for the number of type I cases as